Nonexistent12/Simple-System-Monitor/README.md

 ### It requires psutil, PIL and of course tkinter.

-You can install they using:
+You can install them using:
 >py -m pip psutil

 >py -m pip pillow